exowanderer/SpitzerDeepLearningNetwork/README.md

 6) Background flux over time
 7) Data Number Peaks
 8) t_cernox

+**Our DLN analysis has one output feature set:**
+1) Flux ove time: assuming that the calibrator star does not vary on timescales relevant to this analysis, a resulting flat residuals would be the most optimal solution for processing existing and future Spitzer TSO observations.

+**Our Preprocessing steps**
+1) Jessica Krick ran a 4-sigma outlier rejection algorithm that removed all samples that deviate from a (purposefully flawed) 4-sigma threshold.
+The remaining data is Normal to within reason.
+2) We normalize the 9 pixel vectors: The 9 pixel values are stored in raw electrons per sec; but need to be normalized to remove any astrophysical features that can be modeled after the systematics are mitigated.
+3) Scikit-learn MinMaxScaler: DLNs nominally expect that all feature values exist between 0 and 1; so we used the MinMaxScalar to set all values from their intrinsic levels to span 0-1.
+Because J.Krick performed a robust outlier rejection -- and the values obey reasonable Normality -- these vectors should not suffer from poor scaling issues from outliers.
+4) The flux vector ('output') was also outlier rejectiong and MinMax scaled, which is nominally expected from most DLNs algorithms.

 **Our next steps are to choose DLN parameters, such as:**
 1) Dropout ratio (currently 50%)